Circus Remedy

-Circus Remedy is a circus outreach non-profit organization.
+Circus Remedy is a non-profit organization providing circus outreach.
 It was founded in 2006 by friends Anthony Lucero, Terry Notary, and Christine Harnos.

+To date, Circus Remedy has made over fifty visits and has collaborated with Paul Newman's Hole in the Wall Gang Camp, Amma's (Mātā Amṛtānandamayī) hospitals and orphanages in Kerala, India, Afghan Mini Mobile Circus in Kabul, Afghanistan, countless orphanages in Tanzania and South Africa, the Jewish and Arab Galilee Youth Circus in Israel, as well as children's hospitals throughout North America.

 Circus Remedy produced two short films, Bipsy Twirlarina and the Make Believe Kid, and The Fable of Profitt the Fox, both for children's hospitals.

 In 2009, Circus Remedy introduced The Little Hands Project to California schools, connecting healthy children to children with illness.

-The organization has not filed tax returns with the IRS since 2016.
-In 2016, the organization disclosed that it had made a loan to a member of its board of directors.
-In 2016 the organization spent in excess of $20,000 on office furniture; $15,000 on travel; $2,400 on auto expenses; and $2,000 on office expenses.
-The 2016 disclosure did not indicate a single visit to a children's hospital.

-Income

-According to its publicly available financial disclosures, Circus Remedy had gross income as follows since its founding: